In the footsteps of the Este family

 The history of the town of Reggio Emilia is strictly linked to the history of the Este family: a complex and often conflictual relationship, which ended in 1797 with the birth of the First Tricolour Flag, symbol of emancipation from the despotic ducal dominion.

-In order to discover the places of Este in the Reggio Emilia area we invite you to follow the stages of this tour: starting from the ancient citadel, symbol of the ducal power, we will get to know the characters linked to the town of Reggio Emilia and, following the historical events linked to the ancient branch of the Este family, we will visit ancient parks and paths that will lead us to the province.
+In order to discover the places of Este in the Reggio Emilia area we invite you to follow the stages of this tour: starting from the ancient citadel, symbol of the ducal power, we will get to know the characters linked to the town of Reggio Emilia and, following the historical events linked to the ancient branch of the Este family, we will visit ancient parks and paths that will lead us out into the countryside.

 • Length